MartinMeyer1/bike-map/DEPLOYMENT.md

 ## Service Architecture

-The deployment uses a professional multi-service architecture:
+The deployment uses a multi-service architecture:

 - **Traefik** (Reverse proxy with automatic SSL)
   - Port 80 (HTTP - redirects to HTTPS)